Tips and tricks

 - If you are not on a special level, press 'o' to auto-explore.

 - If you are on a special level, carefully explore manually in circles from the upstairs until fully cleared and explored.
-Consider using a scroll of magic mapping.
+Consider using a scroll of magic mapping if you know there's a dangerous vault somewhere (like in the bottom floor of a branch).

 - If you are done exploring the current level, follow the walkthrough for the next steps (which will often be to just continue down, but be careful not to enter branch ends earlier than you should).